KyouyamaKazusa0805/Sudoku/README.md

 [^3]: Because only type 2 contains a valid test example.

-[^4]: I'm sorry that those pages are written in Chinese.
+[^4]: I'm sorry that those pages are only written in Chinese.
 However, I may create pages written in other languages in the future.